Executive Bonus Plans

 You may choose which executives will be given bonuses — and the amount of each bonus.

-There is an income-tax free death benefit for your employee’s beneficiaries.
+Protecting loved ones is a basic human drive.
+To provide an income-tax free death benefit for your executive’s beneficiaries is invaluable.

-There are no Internal Revenue Code contribution limits, and there’s no penalty for early surrenders or loans — provided the policy isn’t classified as a Modified Endowment Contract.
+There are no IRS code contribution limits, and no penalty for early surrenders or loans — as long as the policy isn’t classified as a Modified Endowment Contract.

 1 IRC Section 162 requires compensation to be “reasonable” in order for it to be tax deductible to the business.2 Policy benefits are reduced by any outstanding loan or loan interest and/or withdrawals.
 Dividends, if any, are affected by policy loans and loan interest.
 Withdrawals above the cost basis may result in taxable ordinary income.
 If the policy lapses, or is surrendered, any outstanding loans considered gain in the policy may be subject to ordinary income taxes.
 If the policy is a Modified Endowment Contract (MEC), loans are treated like withdrawals, but as gain first, subject to ordinary income taxes.
-If the policy owner is under age 59½, any taxable withdrawal may also be subject to a 10% federal tax penalty.3 Guardian, its subsidiaries, agents, and employees do not provide tax, legal, or accounting advice.
+If the policy owner is under age 59½, any taxable withdrawal may also be subject to a 10% federal tax penalty.3 First Financial Group does not provide tax, legal, or accounting advice.
 Consult your tax, legal, and accounting professional regarding your individual situation.4 Cash values in a whole life policy grow from dividends.
-Dividends are not guaranteed and are declared annually by Guardian’s Board of Directors.
-5 Paid-up Additions (PUA) are purchases of additional insurance (death benefit) that have a cash value.
-These purchases are made with dividends and/or a rider that allows the policyholder to pay an additional premium over and above the base premium.
-This creates the growth of death benefit and cash values in a participating whole life policy.
-Adding large amounts of Paid-up Additions may create a Modified Endowment Contract (MEC).
-A MEC is a type of life insurance contract that is subject to last-in-first-out (LIFO) ordinary income tax treatment, similar to distributions from an annuity.
-The distribution may also be subject to a 10% federal tax penalty on the gain portion of the policy if the owner is under age 59½.
-The death benefit is generally income tax free.6 Care must be taken to avoid “vesting schedules,” and any requirement to pay an amount that is specifically defined with reference to the premium payments.
-Such provisions may jeopardize the employer’s income tax deduction under IRC §162.7 IRC Section 162 requires compensation to be “reasonable” in order for it to be tax deductible to the business.
-If the policy is a Modified Endowment Contract (MEC), loans are treated like withdrawals, but as gain first, subject to ordinary income taxes.
-If the policy owner is under age 59½, any taxable withdrawal is also subject to a 10% tax penalty.
-Prepayment interest rates are based on current factors.
-Prepaid premiums cannot be withdrawn except upon surrender of the contract and are subject to a surrender penalty.
-Management approval is required on premiums paid in advance for more than 20 years or amounts that exceed $100,000.
+Dividends are not guaranteed.